elastic/integrations/packages/apache/docs/README.md

 ## Compatibility

-The Apache datasets were tested with Apache 2.4.12 and 2.4.20 and are expected to work with all versions >= 2.2.31 and >= 2.4.16.
+The Apache datasets were tested with Apache 2.4.12 and 2.4.46 and are expected to work with all versions >= 2.2.31 and >= 2.4.16 (independent from operating system).

 ## Logs